Starting up in business

 - the business needs to grow

 - the level of short term finance (including any overdraft facility) is insufficient

 - staff do not have the right level of credit management skills.

 How we can help

-If you are starting, or have recently started a business in the Cheshire area contact us at Lucas Reis to find out more about our services.
+If you are struggling with credit control in these difficult times then we would be happy to discuss this further with you.
+If you are starting, or have recently started a business in the Cheshire area please contact us at Lucas Reis for more detailed advice.